canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

   the problem.
 * Be succinct when describing the item, it may be one of many.
 Describe it in a way that is relevant to the stakeholder rather than someone who understands the charm in detail.
-Use plain english and avoid jargon.
+Use plain English and avoid jargon.
 * If the outcomes of spikes, bugs or tasks could be interesting to other teams, it is worth noting those on the updates as well.
 * Reports purely on progress are usually not required, unless there is something